dalibo/emaj/docs/en/impactsAdmin.rst

 Restoring a subset of application tables and/or log tables generates a heavy risk of data corruption in case of later E-Maj rollback of concerned tables.
 Indeed, it is impossible to guarantee in this case that application tables, log tables and internal E-Maj tables that contain essential data for rollback, remain coherent.

-If it is necessary to perform partial application tables restores, a drop and recreation of all tables groups concerned by the operation must be performed just after.
+If it is necessary to perform partial application tables restores, a drop and recreation of all table groups concerned by the operation must be performed just after.

 The same way, it is strongly recommended to NOT restore a partial *emaj* schema content.